YunoHost-Apps/gitlab_ynh/README.md

 ## Configuration

-How to configure this app: by an admin panel and via the file: `/etc/gitlab/gitlab-persistent.rb`
+How to configure this app:
+- An admin panel
+- The file: `/etc/gitlab/gitlab-persistent.rb` (use `sudo gitlab-ctl reconfigure` after any modification of this file)

 ## Documentation